jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/porcelain-veneers.md

   title: "<h1>When are they indicated?</h1>\n"
   desc: '<p class="dv-div-text text-center dv-mb-83">In the presence of aesthetic
     anomalies that compromise the appearance of the person.
-Below we present various clinical conditions susceptible to this type of dental restoration:</p>
+Below we present various
+    <br>  clinical conditions susceptible to this type of dental restoration:</p>

 '
   blocks: